Azure/azure-iot-pcs-remote-monitoring-dotnet/README.md

 Overview
 ========
-> learn more from our
+> Learn more from our
 > [blog announcement](https://azure.microsoft.com/en-in/blog/the-next-generation-of-azure-iot-suite-accelerates-iot-solutions/).
 > The remote monitoring solution incorporates learnings from customers
 > and partners, and is a fully operational IoT solution right out of the